Dynamic stabilizer: Biceps Brachii (short head only)

 Raise one foot off the floor.

-Keeping your body straight and rigid, exhale as you lower your chest to the floor by flexing your elbows.
+Keeping your body straight and rigid, inhale as you lower your chest to the floor by flexing your elbows.

 Repeat for more repetitions.